AlphonsusNguyen/cybersecurity-certificate-notes/5 Assets, Threats, and Vulnerabilities/2 Protect organizational assets.md

 - User accounts: Employees.
 - Service accounts: For software that needs to interact with other software.
 - Privileged accounts: Admins.

+## Information privacy
+- Information privacy refers to the protection of unauthorized access and distribution of data.
+- Information security (InfoSec) refers to the practice of keeping data in all states away from unauthorized users.
+ Security audit is a review of an organization's security controls, policies, and procedures against a set of expectations.
+ Security assessment is a check to determine how resilient current security implementations are against threats.

 ## Data lifecycle